originally posted at blaugh.com (sharing policy)

 Purpose: why does the page exist, is the author trying to inform, persuade, entertain or sell you something, are the intentions clear, is it objective, Are there political, cultural or other biases?

 Some FinTech related websites that might be useful.
-If you find any broken links, or want to suggest sites for inclusion, please contact the library.
+If you find any broken links, or are a DBS staff member or student who wants to suggest a site for inclusion, please contact the library.
+If you are neither staff nor student, your unsolicited suggestions will be ignored.
 Last updated 26/07/2018

 Fostering the development of Ireland as a leading global fintech centre